 Some people walk in the light of the sun, and yet others must do with only the “Moonlight.”
 A title of a recent film stars a friend and former student of mine, who was given an extraordinary honor, the Academy Award!

 As his college teacher, I taught Mahershala Ali Gilmore, a twenty-year-old, at the time, in my college class.

 What a beautiful kind spirit, with good humor, and a broad smile!
 He was talented in the classroom, on the basketball court, and on the stage as an actor.

 This past week, Mahershala was nominated for an Academy Award for “his performance in a supporting role” as Juan in the feature film “Moonlight,” by the director Barry Jenkins.

 Marhershala plays the adult role-model for a young boy, whose name is Chiron, but given the nick-name of “Little,” by bullies who taunt him in his South Miami grade school.

-Juan tries to help “Little” grow, and in one scene at the beach, Juan teaches him to swim, and float in the sea, like baptism, that gives the young boy buoyancy and grace.
+Juan tries to help “Little” grow, and in one scene at the beach, Juan teaches him to swim and float in the sea, like baptism, that gives the young boy buoyancy and grace.

-Yes, we are good people, but not perfect people, and Juan, for all his goodness, is the very drug dealer selling drugs on the street, and to Little’s mom so caught up in her own addiction.
-This film is about long-term consequences of hurt, disappointment; and how we have the capacity for forgiveness despite the odds.
+Yes, we are good people, but not perfect people, and Juan, for all his goodness, is the very drug dealer selling drugs on the street, and Little’s mom so caught up in her own addiction.
+This film is about the long-term consequences of hurt, disappointment, and how we have the capacity for forgiveness despite the odds.
 But it doesn’t come easy for this young man, not at all.

 However, because the movie fills all the boxes for an artistic film of great merit, it is a work of “film art” — where an actor can help us to see our world with “enlightened eyes.”
 Again these actors become real people on the screen — who are locked in impossible situations in need of redemption and healing.
 They become agencies for our own actions as followers of Christ.